 Love that I’m talking about is not a feeling.
 It is your true essence.
 It is the unchanging awareness that witnesses all phenomena without involvement.
 Therefore, abiding in the love or beingness of who you are, is the gateway to liberation.

 It is not that you’ll be free from the limitations of the mind-body complex, but the idea of personal ‘self’ will disappear along with the accompanying afflictions it holds.
 It is the happiness of a different kind.
 A realization that there is “one” that stands alone without another.
 That means there is no accompanied unhappiness.

 It is extremely difficult to express this feeling in language, but the closest is “peace and bliss.”
 When duality disappears, there is no sense of personal “doership” and hence, no guilt and no responsibility.
 It is an experience of impersonal (nondual) bliss where the ego dissolves.

 Unfortunately, when the duality disappears is not our control, but when it happens, all concepts of right and wrong, good and bad, moral and immoral, break down.

 Of course, you still operate in the world and do what you have to do, but there’s an understanding that it’s not you who’s doing, but the non-dual source or the consciousness (absolute love) expressing itself through an impersonal experience.

 With this understanding, all thoughts of low self-esteem and self-hatred disappear because there remains “no-self” to do anything.
 It is what true self-love means.
 It is unconditional and is present in this very moment as unchanging awareness—the essence of your knowing or being.

-Self-acceptance is the first step towards this path, and simply observing the workings of the ego, or as Maharishi Ramana put it, ‘Self-Inquiry,’ is the stepping stone towards this path of awakening and liberation.
+Self-acceptance is the first step towards this path.
+Simply observing the workings of the ego, or as Maharishi Ramana put it, ‘Self-Inquiry,’ is the stepping stone towards this path of awakening and liberation.